karolcymerys/oxford-iiit-pets-segmentation/segnet/README.md

 _SegNet_ is an example of CNN with encoder-decoder architecture.
 The encoder part is identical to 13 convolutional layers of the VGG16 network.
-The only difference is presence of _Batch Normalization_ layers between each _Conv_ Layer and _ReLU_ layer.
+The only difference is addition of _Batch Normalization_ layers between each _Conv_ layers and _ReLU_ layers.
 The goal of decoder part is to decode encoded representation of input to final response - classified input image pixels.
 Its architecture is reversed compared to the encoder.